zammad/zammad-admin-documentation/system/variables.rst

 Using translated variables
 --------------------------

-If you want to use a translated variable in text modules, triggers or schedulers, you can extend the placeholder like this:
+If you want to use a translated variable in triggers or schedulers, you can extend the placeholder like this:
 ``#{t(ticket.state.name)}``.
 The ``t`` tells Zammad to search for fitting translated strings.
 The used output language is based on the system language of